-· Digital Estate Media · Digital Marketing · 6 min read
+· By Salman Habib Chaudhry · Digital Marketing · 9 min read

 Marketing Agency Cost in Toronto: 2026 Pricing Guide

-Most articles about marketing agency cost are written by agencies that don’t want you to know what anything costs.
+Toronto marketing agencies generally charge CAD $1,500–$5,000/month for single-channel retainers, $5,000–$25,000 for one-off projects, and $150–$450/hour for consulting.
+Most articles about agency cost are written by agencies that don’t want you to know that.
 This one is written by an agency that does.
 If you’re a Toronto business owner evaluating agencies in 2026, here are the actual ranges, the three pricing models you’ll encounter, and the red flags that should make you walk.

 Why Toronto pricing is different